-Prior to the update, an electronic search of the PubMed database was performed to obtain key literature in Breast Cancer: Breast Cancer, Breast Neoplasms, DCIS, Inflammatory Breast Cancer OR Phyllodes.
-The PubMed database was chosen as it remains the most widely used resource for medical literature and indexes peer-reviewed biomedical literature.2 ssion ate in ress
+Prior to the update of this version of the NCCN Guidelines® for Breast Cancer, an electronic search of the PubMed database was performed to obtain key literature using the following search terms: Breast Cancer, Breast Neoplasms, DCIS, Inflammatory Breast Cancer, OR Phyllodes.
+The PubMed database was chosen as it remains the most widely used resource for medical literature and indexes peer-reviewed biomedical literature.